 Provides patients with personalized residual risk education and the option to view their ancestry report in the Sema4 Patient Portal

 It’s important to know that while the patient will have the opportunity to log onto the Sema4 Patient Portal to explore their results, molecular ethnicity will not be included in the patient report.
-As such, patients with any questions regarding their ethnicity will be instructed to view our FAQ page or call Sema4’s customer service team and not their provider.
+As such, patients with any questions regarding their ethnicity will be instructed to call Sema4’s customer service team and not their provider.